The Tech Check is a free benefit of the Mr. Appliance® Academy that can help you evaluate a person's work readiness, training needs, and aptitude.

 The results will be reported as a percentage of correct answers in each category.
 The categories are things like Aptitude, Basic Electricity, Motors, etc.

-A person who scores poorly on the basic “Aptitude” math questions should not necessarily be ruled out as a candidate for the Academy (or for being an appliance tech), but you should evaluate them more carefully yourself to try to determine their capabilities.
+A person who does not score 100% on the basic “Aptitude” math questions should not necessarily be ruled out as a candidate for the Academy (or for being an appliance tech), but you should evaluate them more carefully yourself to try to determine their capabilities.
 There is basic math and logical thinking required for troubleshooting appliances - it’s not all mechanical aptitude.
 But it is possible that someone could perform poorly on a test format like this yet still have the necessarily capabilities.

 Whoever is evaluating the techs should take the Tech Check as well so they can be familiar with the types of questions asked, and therefore be better able to interpret the results for the techs who take it.